 Have you tried the kale chips that come in tarragon dijon, chipotle, and southwest ranch?
 I ADORE them.
 I hadn’t bought storebought kale chips in years, because the first ones I tried were so bad.
 Then I picked up a bag of those and they rocked my world.
 At the local health food store in Portland I could get a bag for $5.
 Then I found them here (in Murrieta) at Barons, also for $5.
 But several other places I’ve seen them for closer to $7.
 It’s an expensive habit, like buying storebought Kombucha.
 Healthy, and way better than eating junk, but expensive 🙂

 I decided to make my own cheesy kale chips to see if I could get more for my money, and I think I probably made twice as much for the same price as storebought.
 I broke my dehydrator before we moved or I would have used it.
-I’m sure this would work with a dehydrator if you have one.
+I’m sure this would work with a dehydrator if you have one (we were happy with that Nesco, so I recently bought the same one again).
 Otherwise you can bake them.

 And did I mention the way they taste???
 Wow!
 Just like a cheesy chip!!!
 Next I’m thinking of adding curry spices or maybe fresh rosemary, leftover from Christmas.

 Super Cheesy Kale Chips

 dairy-free, paleo, gluten-free

 1/4 teaspoon cumin

 1 teaspoon Italian seasonings

 - Set the oven to 300 degrees (or put the tray liners on the dehydrator trays if using a dehydrator).

 - Line two cookie sheets with unbleached parchment paper and lay the kale on top, close together (or lay the kale on the lined dehydrator tays).